Use ADCM Installer

 string |

-Flag used to establish an SSL connection to the PostgreSQL database.
+Flag used to connect to the ADCM database for establishing a TLS connection.
 This parameter is ignored when specifying the

 ADCM database SSL CA file path |